ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicators/associations.rst

 Create Associations
 ^^^^^^^^^^^^^^^^^^^

 For instructions on associating Artifacts, Cases, and Groups to an Indicator, see `Create and Manage Associations <https://docs.threatconnect.com/en/latest/rest_api/v3/associations.html>`_.
-For instructions on creating Indicator-to-Indicator associations, see the `"Indicator-to-Indicator Associations" <#indicator-to-indicator-associations>`_ section.
+For instructions on creating Indicator-to-Indicator associations, see the `"Indicator-to-Indicator Associations" <#id19>`_ section.

 Retrieve Custom Associations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^